-Professor Agnew’s research on the creation of American social work from traditions of religious charity and the new social sciences was published in her book From Charity to Social Work: Mary Richmond and the Creation of an American Profession (Illinois, 2004)—named a Choice “Outstanding Academic Title” in 2005.
-Other articles on Richmond and her legacy are found in Gender and the Social Gospel (Illinois, 2003) and in Locus Soci@l: Journal of Social Work, Social Policy & Society.
-Her research on American peace activism and nonviolence is found in her articles “Meeting Needs, Promoting Peace: Jane Addams and Her 21st Century Counterparts” in Soundings: An Interdisciplinary Journal; “Can You Hear Me Now?
-The Element of Listening in Positive Peace,” forthcoming in Nonviolence: Critiquing Assumptions, Examining Frameworks (Rodopi); and “Needs and Nonviolent Communication in the Religious Studies Classroom,” in Teaching Theology and Religion.
+Professor Agnew has published her research on traditions of religious charity and the new social sciences in From Charity to Social Work: Mary E. Richmond and the Creation of an American Profession (Illinois, 2004), named a Choice Outstanding Academic Title in 2005.
+Other articles on Mary Richmond appear in Gender and the Social Gospel (Illinois, 2003); Locus Soci@l: Journal of Social Work, Social Policy & Society (2010); and American National Biography (2015).
+Her research on American peace activist Jane Addams is published in “Meeting Needs, Promoting Peace: Jane Addams and Her 21st Century Counterparts” (Soundings, 2007) and “Jane Addams, World War I, and ‘Practical Pacifism’” (Peace & Change, forthcoming).
+She has also authored “Needs and Nonviolent Communication in the Religious Studies Classroom” (Teaching Theology and Religion, 2012) and “Can You Hear Me Now?
+The Element of Listening in Positive Peace,” in Nonviolence: Critiquing Assumptions, Examining Frameworks (K. Gray Brown and Michael P. Brown, eds., Brill, forthcoming).